 System Light Gain

 The system light gain reflects the number of times the light amplification unit amplifies the light.
 In generation 1 night vision gear, this is 300-900 times.
 In generation 2 gear and beyond, this is done 20,000 to 30,000 times.

 System resolution is all about how clear and sharp the image is.
-Generation 1 has system light amplification of less then a thousand.
-In comparison, generation 2 has a light amplification of less then 6000.
+Generation 1 has system light amplification of less than a thousand.
+In comparison, generation 2 has a light amplification of less than 6000.

 Putting it all together, generation 2 night vision gear is all around better.
 The image is clearer, brighter, and crisper.
 However, generation 2 night vision gear is significantly more expensive (generally about 3-4 times more expensive than generation 1).
 Most civilian, hunters and general night observers in Australia choose Gen 1 binoculars or monoculars.
 There are excellent quality products to be found within this range.
 But if money is not a consideration then Gen 2 night vision is indeed superior.